 Hunters Point is the neighborhood most people mean when they say Long Island City.
-One subway stop from Midtown, this working-class and industrial neighborhood is transforming into a premier residential enclave with the housing prices to match.
+One subway stop from Midtown Manhattan, this working-class and industrial neighborhood is transforming into a premier residential enclave with the housing prices to match.

 The East River waterfront defines Hunters Point, through its factories, its brilliant views of the Manhattan skyline, and now its ads for future condos.
 The biggest banners of change are the Queens West towers and the Citibank tower.

 Boundaries and Main Streets